* Please note that course offerings are updated each year, and are subject to change.

 (R) indicates a required course, (S) indicates a seminar course, and (E) indicates an elective course.

 Students must complete a total of 36 credit hours.

 Lecturer: Professor Noah Lewin-Epstein

-Overview: The purpose of the course is to acquaint students with the main issues and debates in the field of international migration.
+Course Description: The purpose of the course is to acquaint students with the main issues and debates in the field of international migration.
 The course consists of two main parts.
 The first focuses on theories of immigration (why people move).
 Guided by migration theories, the past (particularly the 1840-1920 period) and current patterns of migration in various parts of the world will be discussed.
 The second part of the course focuses on the integration of immigrants in host societies.
 This section begins with theories and empirical studies of immigrants' skills and assimilation into labor markets, and then discusses social assimilation and integration of immigrants.

 Lecturer: Dr. Yossi Harpaz